Schwarz reflections and anti-holomorphic correspondences: A Straightening Theorem

 Going back by the change of coordinates $\beta_1$ and $\beta_2$, we obtain our desired quasiconformal map defined on the bottom access of $\mathbf{S}$ to $\infty$.
-This completes the proof of the claim that $\xi$ can be quasiconformally interpolated on $\mathbf{S}$ so that the image of the interpolating map is the strip $\mathfrak{S}$.
+This proves that $\xi$ can be quasiconformally interpolated on the bottom access to $\infty$ of $\mathbf{S}$ so that the image of the interpolating map is the bottom access to $\infty$ of the strip $\mathfrak{S}$.
+A completely analogous argument shows that a similar interpolating quasiconformal homeomorphism exists on the top access to $\infty$ of $\mathbf{S}$.
+These extensions define a quasisymmetric map $\xi$ on the boundary of a bounded Jordan domain with piecewise smooth boundary and no cusp (the blue region in Figure~\ref{interpolation}).
+The quasiconformal extension of $\xi$ to this bounded part of $\mathbf{S}$ now follows from the Ahlfors-Beurling extension theorem on quasidisks \cite[\S 2.3, Proposition~2.30]{BrFa}.
+This completes the proof of the claim that $\xi$ can be quasiconformally interpolated on $\mathbf{S}$ so that the image of $\mathbf{S}$ under the interpolating map is the strip $\mathfrak{S}$.
 Moreover, this quasiconformal map, which we denote by $\xi$, is equivariant on the boundary (with respect to $\mathbf{F}$ and $\mathfrak{q}$).

 We now define a quasiregular map $\mathbf{G}$ of degree two on $\widehat{\C}$ as follows: